getBoolean/ebook2kavita/README.md

 # jln2kavita

-Converts a JLN folder structure to a Kavita folder structure.
-Only EPUB files are copied to the target directory.
-It also adds the series name and series index to the EPUB metadata using Calibre.
-It tries to prioritize official translations over fan translations.
-If the official translation is found, the fan translation isn't copied.
+Converts a JLN folder structure to a Kavita folder structure so that EPUBS can be indexed by Kavita, and adds the series name and volume number to the EPUB metadata to ensure it groups and sorts correctly.

 ## Usage